learn-co-curriculum/phase-4-adding-react-to-rails/README.md

 gem install foreman
 ```

-Foreman works with a special kind of file known as a Procfile &mdash; a special
+Foreman works with a special kind of file known as a Procfile, which lists
-file that lists different processes to run for our application.
-Some hosting
+different processes to run for our application.
+Some hosting services, such as
-services, such as Heroku, use a Procfile to run applications, so by using a
+Heroku, use a Procfile to run applications, so by using a Procfile in
-Procfile in development as well, we'll simplify the deploying process later.
+development as well, we'll simplify the deploying process later.

 In the root directory, create a file `Procfile.dev` and add this code: